AAFC-BICoE/back-lite/README.md

  `defaultMysqlArgs` |          | Default arguments for `mysqldump` `defaultPsqlArgs`  |          | Default arguments for `pg_dump`
- `defaultTarArgs`   |          | Default arguments for `tar`
+ `defaultTarArgs`   |          | Default arguments for `tar` `backupPerms`      |          | Default permissions for backup files, defaults to 600 `jobLimit`         |          | Maximum number of threads to spawn for backup targets

 An example config file is provided for a quick start, it only requires changing `destRoot` and `targetsDir`